I’ve Got a Bridge to Sell You

 2 miles, December 2016

-If you are reading my thru-hike of the Hockanum River Trail in order (generally south to north, you have already read the Union Pond Trail page.
+If you are reading my thru-hike of the Hockanum River Trail in order (generally south to north), you have already read the Union Pond Trail page.
 If you haven’t, it’s a fun one and you should.
 Better yet, start at the beginning with the HRT introduction and catch up.

 This is it!
 The final Manchester Hockanum River Trail (heading north)!
 When I set out to do this trail I had an idea of what they had in store, but I couldn’t have known all they had in store.

 I wrote my “Hockanum Manifesto” after completing Manchester.
 It’s a beautiful thing.
 And I stand by my words.
 I truly love this trail, which extends from the Connecticut River in East Hartford up into Ellington, for all of its craziness.

 The trail has pluck and a certain gritty charm.
 Take this section for example.
-From the official HRLPC description:
+From the official description:

 … then proceeds around a chain-link fence, down a slope, through a meadow-and-forest area, behind various industrial and auto dealer sites seen off (through the woods) to the side, and eventually out to the Motel 6 vehicle bridge.